mauriciomanoel/DogAPIChallenger/README.md

 - Execute Project in Simulator or Device with Android 5.0 or above

 ## Unit Test
-- you can execute with Android Studio or execute command ./gradlew DogBreedsViewModelUnitTest inside project folder
+- you can execute with Android Studio or execute command ./gradlew DogBreedsAPIUnitTest inside project folder

 ## Features
 - Show a screen with a list of dog breeds images.